nickcam/angular2-esri-netcore/README.md

   - Microsoft .Net Core Tools (Preview 2) (14.1.20907.0)
   - Typescript 2.0.10

+### Scale bar component
+An angular2 component that adds a scale bar to the views. ./app/map/scalebar.component.ts.
+Calculates the geodesic length between the two edges of the scale bar DOM element to get the lengths to display in the bar.

+Couldn't make it inherit from esri/Widget so it could be added with other widgets as the jsx format wouldn't compile within the angular2  app.

 ## Run it
 Run `npm install` in the project folder (or edit and save the package.json file within Visual Studio).